 - Emergency Telephones: Phones are available for use across campus in the case of an emergency.
-Anyone concerned about his or her personal safety or any other potentially hazardous situation can simply press the button to automatically connect to University Police. - New Student Orientation: At the beginning of each semester during orientation, information is provided regarding the campus community, including personal security, how the University Police works, and services that are available to the campus regarding personal safety and security. - 24 Hour escort: An officer from University Police is available for your safety needs 24 hours a day, 7 days a week by simply utilizing an emergency phone or dialing (502) 597-6878. - Internal Website: Has access to all of the information contained in the crime log.
+Anyone concerned about his or her personal safety or any other potentially hazardous situation can simply press the button to automatically connect to University Police. - New Student Orientation: At the beginning of each semester during orientation, information is provided regarding the campus community, including personal security, how the University Police works, and services that are available to the campus regarding personal safety and security. - New Employee Orientation: All new hires are provided information on the campus community, including safety and security resources, information on the University Police, and reporting obligations. - 24 Hour escort: An officer from University Police is available for your safety needs 24 hours a day, 7 days a week by simply utilizing an emergency phone or dialing (502) 597-6878. - Internal Website: Has access to all of the information contained in the crime log.